gw2efficiency/scraping/README.md

 // Get the dye categories (materials, sets, colors) from wiki.guildwars2.com let categories = await scraping.dyeCategories()

-// Get the mini set names from wiki.guildwars2.com let sets = await scraping.miniSets()
+// Get the minipet set names from wiki.guildwars2.com let sets = await scraping.miniSets()

 // Get the picture for an item from wiki.guildwars2.com